Cillian Murphy: Personal life

-In mid-2004, Murphy married his long-time girlfriend Yvonne McGuinness, whom he had met at one of his rock band's shows in 1996.
-They lived in London from 2001 to 2015, when they moved to Dublin.
-They have two sons, born in December 2005 and July 2007 respectively.
+In 2004, Murphy married his longtime girlfriend Yvonne McGuinness, whom he met at one of his rock band's shows in 1996.
+They lived in Dublin until 2001 when they moved to London so his wife could attend the Royal College of Art.
+After 14 years, they moved back to Dublin in 2015.
+They have two sons, born in 2005 and 2007.

-Music is still an important part of Murphy's life.
-In 2004, he said, "The only extravagant thing about my lifestyle is my stereo system, buying music and going to gigs."
-He no longer plays in a rock band, but regularly plays music with friends and on his own, and still writes songs.
-Murphy does not plan to start another band, and said, "Even if I was good, the very notion of being an actor with a rock band on the side would mean I'd never be taken seriously."
-Murphy has presented numerous programmes on British digital radio station BBC Radio 6 Music since 2013, including the Cillian Murphy's Limited Edition series where he shares and discusses his favourite music.
-In 2005, he named fellow Irish actors Colin Farrell, Jonathan Rhys Meyers, and Liam Neeson as friends, calling Neeson his "surrogate movie dad".
-However, his closest friendships are those he made before becoming well-known.
+Murphy was raised Catholic.
+He stated that he had been verging on agnosticism until his role as a physicist and astronaut in the 2007 film Sunshine, at which point his views shifted towards atheism.
+In 2019, he said the Catholic faith still shaped his morality.

-Murphy was raised Roman Catholic and had been verging on agnosticism until researching his role as a physicist and astronaut in the 2007 film Sunshine, which confirmed his atheism.
-In 2019, he stated that the Catholic faith still shaped his morality.
 He was a vegetarian for around 15 years, which he said happened because he was "worried about getting mad cow disease" rather than a moral decision.
 He also had qualms about unhealthy agribusiness practices.
 He began eating meat again to bulk up for his role in Peaky Blinders.
-He enjoys running.
+In a 2022 interview, he said he had returned to vegetarianism.